YottaDB/YDBDoc/ReleaseNotes/ydbr202.md

 * <a name="GTM-DE257948"></a>YottaDB accepts square-bracket expressions as synonyms for the standard vertical bars.
 Previously, YottaDB handled square-bracket expressions inappropriately, which could cause a fatal error.
 In addition, YottaDB detects and recovers from certain numeric overflow errors.
 Previously, YottaDB inappropriately handled such overflow errors when optimizing arithmetic expressions containing literals, which caused fatal errors. ([GTM-DE257948](http://tinco.pair.com/bhaskar/gtm/doc/articles/GTM_V7.0-003_Release_Notes.html#GTM-DE257948))

-* <a name="GTM-DE276621"></a>The issue and fix reported here were never in a YottaDB release, and the following appears here for completeness:
+* <a name="GTM-DE276621"></a>The issue reported here was never in a YottaDB release, and the following appears here for completeness:

   The YottaDB compiler correctly handles lines with literal FALSE postconditionals.
 Due to a regression in V7.0-002, the compiler could encounter a segmentation violation (SIG-11) error when having to fetch a variable that earlier in the same line was the argument of a command with a literal FALSE postconditional. ([GTM-DE276621](http://tinco.pair.com/bhaskar/gtm/doc/articles/GTM_V7.0-003_Release_Notes.html#GTM-DE276621))